 In 1688 King James VII was overthrown in what became known as the Glorious Revolution.
 As a Catholic himself, James thought that could re-establish Catholicism as the official religion of the British Isles.
-Edinburgh Castle’s garrison supported James what resulted in the castle being besieged by Government Forces and later seized in 1689.
+Edinburgh Castle’s garrison supported James which resulted in the castle being besieged by Government Forces and later seized in 1689.
 The series of uprisings is known as Jacobite Rising.
 Another attempt to seize the castle was made in 1715 but failed.

 One o’clock gun

 Staying in Edinburgh you will probably hear it every single day.
 Since 1861, a gun located in the Edinburgh castle is fired every day at 1 pm except on Sundays, Christmas Day and Good Friday.
 It is quite an event for the city and a crowd always gathers to watch the spectacle.

 National War Museum

 Opened in 1933, that’s the perfect place if you want to learn more about the 400 years of war that Scotland has seen.
 The museum has from letters to Highland broadswords and warfare suits.

 St Margaret’s Chapel

 The oldest building in Edinburgh and probably the oldest in the whole of Scotland.
 It was built in 1130 by David I, dedicated to his mother Queen Margaret, canonized by Pope Innocent IV in 1250.

 The huge canon located next to the St Margaret’s Chapel, back to when it was created, Mons Meg was considered the top example of military technology.
 It was capable of blasting a 150kg gunstone for 3.2 km.
 She was used in many battles, in different locations and was finally retired in 1550.